Tyrrrz/DiscordChatExporter/Readme.md

 ## Features

-- Produced HTML is styled similar to the Discord's light theme
+- Produces output styled similar to the Discord's light theme
 - Displays user avatars
-- Messages are grouped by author and time
+- Groups messages by author and time
-- Discord's markdown characters are correctly formatted
+- Handles Discord markdown characters
-- URLs are automatically converted to links
+- Converts URLs to links
-- Attached images are inlined with a link to the full version
+- Inlines attached images with a link to the full version
-- Other attached files are rendered as a download link
+- Inserts download links for other types of attached files
-- Edited messages are properly marked with the edit timestamp
+- Marks edited messages with a timestamp

 ## Usage